olliw42/mLRS-docu/docs/FRSKY_R9_TX.md

 5. Follow the instructions in the next section to flash the mLRS firmware.

-If you have already flashed via ST-Link, you can still insteall the ELRS bootloader, by using ST-Link one last time:
+If you have already flashed previously via ST-Link, you can still insteall the ELRS bootloader by using ST-Link one last time:

 1. Download the [r9m\_bootloader.bin](https://github.com/ExpressLRS/ExpressLRS/blob/master/src/bootloader/r9m_bootloader.bin?raw=true) file from the ExpressLRS git repository.

+2. Connect to the R9M and perform a full chip erase.

-2. Flash it to the beginning of the flash (0x8000000) using ST-Link and STM32CubeProgrammer.
+3. Flash it to the beginning of the flash (0x8000000).

-3. Follow the instructions in the next section to flash the mLRS firmware.
+4. Follow the instructions in the next section to flash the mLRS firmware.

 #### Flash/Update the mLRS Firmware ####

-Once the ELRS bootloader is installed, the following precedure can be followed to install the mLRS firmware.
+Once the ELRS bootloader is installed, the following precedure can be followed to install/update the mLRS firmware.

 1. Download the latest mLRS firmware, or build with MLRS\_FEATURE\_ELRS\_BOOTLOADER defined.